 This issue is all the more critical in the realm of financial information: if wallet keys are exposed in a trading venue’s database—even if they are only exposed for a short time (e.g., created in plaintext and subsequently encrypted)—then there is a heightened risk that hackers could access the funds in those wallets if they were to get into the venue’s database.
 If a venue doesn’t provide a clear and third-party audited accounting of encrypted wallet data, traders might do well to ask themselves what the risk of fund theft is in the event of a successful hack.

 Trying to bridge the gap between traditional trading-venue security and Bitcoin security through offerings like nominal insurance and vague hot- / cold-wallet balancing runs the risk of earning a trader’s peace of mind while running roughshod over the fine details that actually impact fund security.
-But this isn’t the only way to approach crypto fund security: at SFOX, we’ve been protecting the funds of some of the largest crypto hedge funds since 2014 with a fundamentally different security approach.
-The key to this approach is the SFOX warm wallet, a combination of the best aspects of hot and cold wallets, which we layer on top of traditional cold storage solutions.
+But this isn’t the only way to approach crypto fund security: at SFOX, we’ve been protecting the funds of some of the largest crypto hedge funds since 2014 with a fundamentally different security approach—which is what we’ll be digging into in our next article of this series.

-SFOX’s perspective on Bitcoin security is the foundation for all the trading tools we offer, whether you’re a trader looking for smart-routing-powered order types or a fund looking for separately managed account infrastructure.
-When you’re ready to understand the SFOX edge for yourself, open your account and discover the full suite of tools you’ve been missing in your crypto trading playbook.
+If you’re looking to better understand and benefit from the SFOX edge in the meantime, open your account and discover the full suite of tools you’ve been missing in your crypto trading playbook.